bartblaze/Yara-rules/README.md

 ## Feedback?
 If you spot an issue or improvement with one of the rules, feel free to submit a PR!

-## Help!
-A generic rule is hitting my software!
-If one of the rules in the [generic](https://github.com/bartblaze/Yara-rules/tree/master/rules/generic) rules section hits on your software: this is not a false positive.
-It is simply an objective fact that, for example, your software has been compiled or wrapped using AutoIT.
-It equally does **not** mean your software is malicious.

 # Extra